uyuni-project/sumaform/README_ADVANCED.md

   kubernetes_external_server_hostname = "uyuni.example.org"
   kubeconfig_path                     = "/home/user/.kube/config"

   # Optional.
+When the FQDN is not covered by DNS, this adds a matching
+  # /etc/hosts entry on the controller.
+  kubernetes_external_server_ip = "192.168.1.100"

+  # Optional.
 The external mode enables this automatically on the controller.
   install_kubectl_helm = true
 }